Tuition and Fees

 - Veterinary Technology fee: $200

-- Gallagher Koster Medical Student Health Insurance (if you already are not covered with comparable coverage and complete your online approved waiver by the established deadline): $1,390
+- Gallagher Koster Medical Student Health Insurance (if you already are not covered with comparable coverage and complete your online approved waiver by the established deadline): To be determined.

 - Specific courses or programs may require additional fees, which are listed in the course descriptions section of the college catalog.
 The college charges for these fees according to enrolled courses.